20 great shopping towns

 What to do nearby: Hang out at the beach, hike in Willow River State Park, take a scenic drive.

-During the holidays, the Candlelight Stroll downtown is Dec.
-1.
+During the holidays, the Candlelight Stroll downtown is the first Friday of December.

 Milwaukee: The Historic Third Ward near downtown has lots of artistic little shops, plus a smorgasbord at the Midtown Public Market.